john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/02_data_prep/01_denoise.md

 - textures are preserved, and
 - no new artifacts are generated.

 Over the past two decades, a considerable body of research has been devoted to the design, development, and testing of denoising methods for biomedical imaging.
-While a systematic review of the denoising landscape is well beyond the scope of this effort, we will introduce the most commonly used techniques used in denoising biomedical images, with a focus on applications in mammography.
+While a systematic review of the denoising landscape is well beyond the scope of this effort, we will introduce a few of the most commonly used biomedical image denoising methods, with a focus on applications in mammography.
+Specifically, we will be evaluating the following five methods:

 In general, the denoiser method space is comprised of spatial domain methods and transform domain methods, which we will introduce in the next couple of subsections.